- School of Nursing and Health Professions

 - Assume responsibility for self-directed, goal-oriented growth

-The PN program extends over three semesters, August through June.
-The student learns PN skills through independent study, lectures, demonstrations, and practice in a nursing skills lab.
-The student also provides patient care under instructor supervision in a variety of healthcare settings.
+The PN program extends over three terms, August through June.
+The student learns PN skills through independent study, lectures, demonstrations, and practice in a nursing skills lab and provides patient care under instructor supervision in a variety of healthcare settings.

 Upon completion of the program, the graduate is awarded a certificate and may apply to take the NCLEX for Practical Nursing Licensure.
-The Vermont State Board of Nursing application requires information regarding past history of substance abuse, prior felony convictions, and failure to pay child support or taxes for all graduates.
-Other states may ask similar questions.
-It's the Board’s responsibility to determine eligibility to sit for the licensure examination and to issue a license to practice.
-For more information, please refer to their website.
+It's the Vermont State Board of Nursing’s responsibility to determine eligibility to sit for the licensure examination and to issue a license.

-Students accepted into the Practical Nursing program must be 18 years of age by September 1 of the PN fall semester.
+Students accepted into the Practical Nursing program must be 18 years of age by September 1 of the PN fall term.

 The certificate program includes 495 hours of theory and 630 hours of clinical/lab.